Acquired: Signed as a free agent, July 1, 2006.

 TRANSACTIONS: NY Islanders' third pick, 56th overall, in the 1996 NHL Entry Draft ...
 Traded to Ottawa by NY Islanders with Bill Muckalt and 2001 first round draft pick (Jason Spezza) for Alexei Yashin, June 23, 2001 ...
 Signed by Boston as a free agent, July 1, 2006.

 ETC: Full name, Zdenko Chara ...
 Nickname, Zee ...
 Wife, Tatiana; daughter, Elliz Victoria ...
-Multilingual, he speaks the Slovak languages (Slovak, Czech and Polish) in addition to English, Russian, German and Swedish and he is studying Italian ...
-He and his father are both Olympians, as he represented Slovakia on the 2006 and 2010 hockey teams and his father was a wrestler on Czechoslovakia's 1976 Olympic team ...
+Multi-lingual, he speaks the Slovak languages (Slovak, Czech and Polish) in addition to English, Russian, German, Swedish and Italian ...
+He and his father are both Olympians, as he represented Slovakia on the 2006, 2010 and 2014 hockey teams and his father was a wrestler on Czechoslovakia's 1976 Olympic team ...
 He is just the third Slovakian-born captain in NHL history ...
 Is the tallest player in league history ...
-Holds the NHL's Hardest Shot record at 108.8 mph set during the 2012 All-Star Skills Competition.
+Holds the NHL's Hardest Shot record at 108.8 mph set during the 2012 All-Star Skills Competition ...
+He enters this season ranked first among active defensemen and fifth overall among active players with a career +188 plus/minus rating.

-CONTRACT STATUS: Is in year three of a seven-year contract with an NHL cap figure of $6,916,667.
+CONTRACT STATUS: Is in year four of a seven-year contract with an NHL cap figure of $6,916,667.

 Game - Nov.
 19, 1997 at Detroit